Skip to main content

 • optimization

-• “Minor performance issues do exist, such as the occasional sudden chugging as it loads an area of the world in the distance, though considering the high system requirements of the synthesizer, I'm surprised it runs smoothly on my ancient Intel Core 2 Duo.”
+• “Minor performance issues exist, such as occasional chugging when loading distant areas, but considering the high system requirements, it runs smoothly even on older hardware like an Intel Core 2 Duo.”

 • stability